W-2 Frequently Asked Questions

 If you consented to receive your W-2 electronically, see above “How do I get my Form W-2?”
 If you are a current employee, and didn’t receive your printed W-2 by January 31st, check with your Payroll Reporter.
 If you are a former employee, please allow two weeks to receive the W-2 via the U.S. Postal Service.
 Also, all current employees have access to their online Form W2s for years 1999 – 2015.
 Former employees can also access their Form W2′s if they have left the University for less than 18 months.
 To access the information, take the following steps:

-1 – Go to the University Campus Information System Website.
+1 – Login to the University Campus Information System (CIS).

 2 – Log in with your uNID (University ID number replacing the first “0” with a “u”) and password.
 If you forgot your password, call 801-581-4000 (or 801-587-6000 for Hospital Employees only) to have your password reset.

-3 – After logging in, make sure that you are in your “Employee” or “Affiliate” tab.
-Locate “Payroll, Taxes and Salary, Click on the “View W-2 Forms” hyperlink.
+3 – After logging in, make sure that you are in your “Employee” or “Affiliate” page.
+Locate “Payroll, Taxes and Salary” tile, Click on the “View W-2 Forms” hyperlink.

 4 – W-2 online forms are official IRS documents and should be handled as such.
 The online form will open and print with Adobe Acrobat.